top of page

 No artificial aids (poles or wizard sticks).

-External speakers, at a reasonable level are permitted on the nighttime route.
+External speakers, at a reasonable level are permitted while on the nighttime route.
 No ear buds.
 No headphones.
+Please be aware conscious of other racers, residential area and wildlife.

 Slower runners must allow pass.